stanford-rc/rclone_sync/README.md

 # Copyright, Licensing, and Support

-This code is © 2018 The Board of Trustees of the Leland Stanford Junion University, and is released under the [LICENSE](GNU General Public License, Version 3).
+This code is © 2018 The Board of Trustees of the Leland Stanford Junion University, and is released under the [GNU General Public License, Version 3](LICENSE).

 This was created by the [Stanford Research Comptuing Center](https://srcc.stanford.edu) for the [Quake